Eversmile12/X402-audio-to-audio/README.md

 -   **Privacy?** No network traffic to sniff during the transaction
 -   **Latency?** The cryptographic handshake happens at the speed of sound

 Audio is just one transport.
-The same principle works over Bluetooth, NFC, or even QR code exchanges.
+The same principle works over Bluetooth, NFC, light, or even QR code exchanges.

 ---